Baltimore County near the town of Edgemere

 The Defenders Trail was used during the War of 1812 and passes through the park.
 North Point was also the site of the Bay Shore Amusement Park, a popular destination for summer visitors from 1906 through 1947.
 Visitors can see the original trolley station and fountain that have been restored.
 The trolley station is now used as a park pavilion and is a popular destination for special events.
 It can be reserved by calling the DNR statewide reservation system at 1-888-432-2267 (CAMP).

 North Point is rich in natural beauty.
 Come see how Mother Nature reclaimed the land where the amusement park once stood.
-The park has scenic views overlooking the water, a water accessible area, a fishing pier and hiking trails that lead you around the park and through protected Wildlands.
+The park has scenic views overlooking the Chesapeake Bay, a water accessible area, a fishing pier and hiking trails that lead you around the park and through protected Wildlands.
 Bicycles are strictly prohibited on the designated Wildlands trails.

 Please be respectful to others and take your trash with you.
 Alcohol is not permitted (except in chargeable areas with a permit).